sarcophagus-org/archaeologist-service/README.md

 go build
 ```

-Edit the config.yml file to setup the service, and then run the service:
+Update the config.yml file using the comments in that file as a guide, and then run the service:
 ```
 ./archaeologist-service
 ```